 I’m always on the lookout for a simple, quick and easy grilled side dish.
-It doesn’t have to be fru-fru, but it does have to be tasty.
-I recently purchased a lot off Kosmo’s Q wing seasonings.
+It doesn’t have to be fru-fru, but it does have to be tasty, like these planked lemon pepper Brussels Sprouts.
+I recently purchased a big lot of Kosmo’s Q wing seasonings.
 The lemon pepper seasoning is off-the-charts yummy on wings, and it got me thinking… how great would it be on grilled Brussels sprouts?
 Well the answer, of course, is fantastic!
+Nothing goes together better than lemon, pepper and sprouts!

 Don’t be shy with the Kosmo’s Q lemon pepper seasoning.
 It’s quite lemony, it’s quite peppery, and more is better.